pythonandchips/grunt-link-html/README.md

 })
 ```

-Then in your html pages add the derectives on where to place css and javascript.
+Then in your html pages add the directives on where to place css and javascript.

 ```html
 <!doctype html>